FraserClarke/Password-Generator-Java/README.md

 ## Decription

-An attempt to produce a functioning random password generator using javascript which produces, when if prompted, to contain a combination letters (uppper and lowercase), numbers and symbols/characters.
+An attempt to produce a functioning random password generator using javascript which produces a combination of letters (uppper and lowercase), numbers and symbols/characters.

 ## Screenshot